directus-labs/guest-authoring/a-short-introduction-to-kubernetes/index.md

 ## Containers

 Containers are the Docker images you deploy to your K8s cluster.
-There are mainly two kind of containers, initContainers and containers. initContainers runs before your containers start, like if you need to set permissions, or do some task like updating your Directus schema etc.
+There are mainly two kind of containers, `initContainers` and `containers`. `initContainers` runs before your containers start, like if you need to set permissions, or do some task like updating your Directus schema.

 ## Environment variables